island-is/handbook/docs/api-design-guide/implementation/documentation.md

 **Note** - To be able to register a **REST** service to _Viskuausan_ the service **MUST** provide a [OPENAPI 3] service description.

+The following fields are required for services to be automatically imported to _Viskuausan_

+- info
+  - description
+  - version
+  - title
+  - contact
+  - x-dataAccess
+  - x-dataCategory
+  - x-links

 ## Example

 ```